Pppp1116/content-license-policy/README.md

 ## 11. Governing Law & Dispute Resolution

-Disputes related to this Policy or community are governed by the laws of **[Insert Your Country/State Here]**, without conflict of laws rules.
+Disputes related to this Policy or community are governed by the laws of **Portugal**, without conflict of laws rules.

 - **Informal Resolution**: Attempt good-faith contact with the Server Owner before legal action (e.g., via email, allowing 30 days response).
 - **Jurisdiction**:  Exclusive in the courts of Lisbon, Portugal